rohityadav22/rohityadav22/README.md

 - 👋 Hi, I’m @rohityadav22
-- 👀 I’m interested in developing awesome and easy to use software applications in python!!!!
+- 👀 I’m interested in developing awesome and easy to use software applications!!!!
 - 🌱 I have a masters in Information systems from university of Texas at Dallas
 - 📫 You can reach me at rohityadav.tcet@gmail.com